aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to PPS within C++ Applications" h2="Convert MHTML to PPS within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+C++ developers often need to integrate MHTML to PPS conversion feature inside their applications.
+MHTML is a web page archive format that is used to save webpages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+PPS is a Microsoft PowerPoint Show file format that is used to store slideshows.
+It is a read-only format that can be used to present slideshows without making any changes to the content.
+Therefore, C++ developers need to convert MHTML to PPS in order to present slideshows without making any changes to the content.

+<h2>How Aspose.Total Helps for MHTML to PPS Conversion</h2>

-Are you a C++ developer looking to add to integrate MHTML to PPS conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export MHTML to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPS.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate, and convert various file formats.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++.
+Aspose.PDF for C++ can be used to export MHTML to PPTX.
+Aspose.Slides for C++ can be used to convert PPTX to PPS.
+Therefore, developers can use Aspose.Total for C++ to convert MHTML to PPS in two simple steps.
+First, they can export MHTML to PPTX by using Aspose.PDF for C++.
+Secondly, they can convert PPTX to PPS by using Aspose.Slides for C++.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}